RE/MAX We Sell Paradise > Blog of Local Area > Culture of Costa Rica > Oxcarts – A National Symbol of Costa Rica

 An Oxcart festival in San Isidro de Heredia. c/o wikicommons.

-El Día del Boyero, or National Boyero Day, is celebrated on the second Sunday of March.
+…or National Boyero Day, is celebrated on the second Sunday of March.
 This holiday primarily honors the Boyeros and the Costa Rican Oxcart tradition.
 The heart of the celebration takes place in the city of Escazu where traditional dancers, performers, and craftsmen share their passion for their past, present and future.
-Fairs, cultural events and traditional food & craft stalls pop up like mushrooms after the rain, with the full richness of Costa Rican heritage on display.
-But the highlight of the festivities is the much-anticipated and color-infused Oxcart parade, showcasing the cart (and the oxen) which are dressed up for the special occasion.
-Following the parade the Boyeros, dressed in traditional Costa Rican attire, are honored by local dignitaries in front of the festive crowds.
-While Escazu holds the main event smaller celebration, just as colorful and meaningful, take place in cities, towns and villages all over Costa Rica.
+Fairs, cultural events, and traditional food and craft stalls burst to life after the rains, revealing Costa Rica’s vibrant heritage.
+The highlight, though, is the dazzling Oxcart parade—an explosion of color where carts and oxen wear their finest for the occasion.

 Preparations for the Oxcart parade. c/o wikicommons.